Jezzamonn/fourier/content/content.md

 ---
-languageName: English
+languageName: "English"
-title: An Interactive Introduction to Fourier Transforms
+title: "An Interactive Introduction to Fourier Transforms"
-description: Fourier transforms are a tool used in a whole bunch of different things.
-This is a explanation of what a Fourier transform does, and some different ways it can be useful.
+description: "Fourier transforms are a tool used in a whole bunch of different things.
+This is a explanation of what a Fourier transform does, and some different ways it can be useful."
-outFileName: index.html
+outFileName: "index.html"
 ---

 Fourier transforms are a tool used in a whole bunch of different things.
 This is an explanation of what a Fourier transform does, and some different ways it can be useful.
 And how you can make pretty things with it, like this thing: